 - In addition, the National Popular Vote would keep the Electoral College in place and simply commit the participating states to award their electoral votes in accordance with the total popular votes from all 50 states and DC.
 No constitutional amendment is needed.
 (Click to check how it would work)

 - The national threshold for the National Popular Vote-enacting states to reach a majority status in the Electoral College (as the winner-take-all states currently do) is 270 electoral votes.
-So far, the enacting states hold a combined total of 172 electoral votes from the following participants: CA, CT, DC, HI, IL, MD, MA, NJ, NY, RI, VT, and WA.
-We are more than halfway there!
+So far, the enacting states hold a combined total of 189 electoral votes from the following participants: CA, CO, CT, DC, DE, HI, IL, MD, MA, NJ, NM, NY, RI, VT, and WA.
+We are 70 percent there!

-- New Mexico is one of the National Popular Vote's crucial Thirteen most promising states, which consist of 11 states where the bill was passed in at least one house during previous years (89 electoral votes, including NM's five) and two more states where the bill was approved by unanimous committee votes (26 electoral votes).
+- The momentum now belongs to the National Popular Vote's Most promising remaining states, which consist of eight states where the bill was passed in at least one house during previous years (72 electoral votes) and two more states where the bill was approved by unanimous committee votes (26 electoral votes).

 The National Popular Vote is about the structure—the bones—of our democracy and positively impacts a vast array of common-good goals and priorities because they likely will find a much more conducive federal environment under U.S. presidents elected by the majority of citizens.

 - The National Popular Vote is not about the 2016 presidential election.
 The current effort began in 2005.

 - So far 3,125 bipartisan state legislators have supported the National Popular Vote across all 50 states and DC.